 BigCommerce is a well-known eCommerce platform providing everything you need to sell online.
 It is ideal if you want to build a store with some complex features and a huge inventory to manage.

 BigCommerce’s abandoned cart recovery shipping integrations and multichannel distribution features are some of the best in the industry but not available at the lower tiers.

-And unlike Shopify, instead of charging a fee per transaction, BigCommerce puts the limit on sales revenue per tier, and once you reach the sales limit of your selected tier, the plan will automatically be upgraded.
+And unlike Shopify, instead of charging a fee per transaction, BigCommerce puts a limit on sales revenue per tier.
+Once you reach the sales limit of your selected tier, the plan will automatically be upgraded.

 BigCommerce excels in the SEO performance of the site, loading speed, scalability, and security.
-So, whether you’re starting a new online store from scratch or introducing your brick-and-mortar store into the eCommerce world, BigCommerce can be a viable option.
+So, whether you’re starting a new online store from scratch or introducing your brick-and-mortar store into the eCommerce world, it can be a viable option.

 Pros of BigCommerce –